-When you notice tomato leaves curling, it’s not just frustrating to see the plant lose some vigor, but it’s more worrisome knowing the plant is losing energy.
+When you notice tomato leaves curling, it’s frustrating to see the plant lose vigor, but it’s more worrisome knowing the plant is losing energy.

 The leaves on tomato plants are like solar panels, harvesting the energy the plant needs to thrive.

-The less energy tomato plants get from their leaves curling either upward, downward, or cupping inward is a worry.
+An issue is the energy your tomato plant loses from leaves curling upward, downward, or cupping inward.

 Tomato Leaves Curling